-There may be times when Newsday will spot your car at a show and take a photo of it for a future profile.
+There may be times when Newsday will spot your car, motorcycle or truck at a show and take a photo of it for a future profile.
 In that case, you do not need to submit a Photo Consent form because Newsday already owns the rights to the photo.
 On rare occasions, when a vehicle is particularly special, Newsday may come to your location to take a photo.

 9. Why do I have to complete and sign the Photo Consent form?